 Purging disorder is an eating disorder that’s similar to bulimia nervosa.
 However, purging disorder doesn’t necessarily involve binge eating.

-Instead, people with purging disorder engage in purging behaviors like self-induced vomiting or the use of laxatives after eating small amounts of food (3).
+Instead, people with purging disorder engage in purging behaviors like self-induced vomiting or the use of laxatives after eating even small amounts of food (3).

 Like bulimia and anorexia, purging disorder can have serious health consequences.
 These include electrolyte imbalances, heart problems, and gastrointestinal issues.